-- paragraph 12(1)(c) are as follows: - a) quotations for transactions with values from R0 to R2 000 (VAT included); must be obtained from at least one provider preferably from, but not limited to, providers whose names appear on the list of accredited prospective providers of the Municipality provided that if quotations are obtained from providers who are not listed, such providers must meet the listing criteria set out in paragraph 14(1)(c) and 14(2) of this Policy - b) providers must be requested to submit such quotations in writing; - c) the accounting officer must record the names of the potential providers requested to provide such quotations with their quoted prices; and - d) if a quotation was submitted verbally, the order may be placed only against written confirmation by the selected provider. - e) any other conditions determined by the Accounting Officer. - 16.2) No orders may be placed based on verbal price quotations. - 16.3) No quotation, written or verbal, may be made available by an official to a prospective bidder. - 16.4) The conditions for the procurement of goods or services through written quotations for amounts under the threshold for formal quotations as stated in paragraph 12(1)(d) are as follows: - a) quotations for transactions with values over R2000 up to R30 000 (VAT included); must be obtained from at least three providers preferably from, but not limited to, providers whose names appear on the list of accredited prospective providers of the Municipality provided that if quotations are obtained from providers who are not listed, such providers must meet the listing criteria set out in paragraph 14(1) (b), (c) and (d) of this Policy - b) providers must be requested to submit such quotations in writing; - if it is not possible to obtain at least three quotations, the reasons must be recorded and reported quarterly to the accounting officer or another official designated by the accounting officer; - d) the accounting officer must record the names of the potential providers requested to provide such quotations with their quoted prices; and - e) if a quotation was submitted verbally, the order may be placed only against written confirmation by the selected provider. - g) any other conditions determined by the Accounting Officer. - 2) No orders may be placed based on verbal price quotations. - 3) No quotation, written or verbal, may be made available by an official to a prospective bidder.
+- 16.1) The conditions for the procurement of goods or services through written or verbal quotations are as follows -: - a) quotations for transactions with values from R0 to R2 000 (VAT included); must be obtained from at least one provider preferably from, but not limited to, providers whose names appear on the list of accredited prospective providers (Centralised Supplier Database) of the Municipality provided that if quotations are obtained from providers who are not listed, such providers must meet the listing criteria set out in paragraph 14(1)(c) and 14(2)of this Policy - b) providers must be requested to submit such quotations in writing; - c) the accounting officer must record the names of the potential providers requested to provide such quotations with their quoted prices; and - d) if a quotation was submitted verbally, the order may be placed only against written confirmation by the selected provider. - e) any other conditions determined by the Accounting Officer. - 16.2) No orders may be placed based on verbal price quotations. - 16.3) No quotation, written or verbal, may be made available by an official to a prospective bidder. - 16.4) The conditions for the procurement of goods or services through written quotations for amounts under the threshold for formal quotations as stated in paragraph 12(1)(d) are as follows: - a) quotations for transactions with values over R2000 up to R30 000 (VAT included); must be obtained from at least three providers preferably from, but not limited to, providers whose names appear on the list of accredited prospective providers (Centralised Supplier Database) of the Municipality provided that if quotations are obtained from providers who are not listed, such providers must meet the listing criteria set out in paragraph 14(1) (b), (c) and (d) of this Policy - b) providers must be requested to submit such quotations in writing; - c) if it is not possible to obtain at least three quotations, the reasons must be recorded and reported quarterly to the accounting officer or another official designated by the accounting officer; - d) the accounting officer must record the names of the potential providers requested to provide such quotations with their quoted prices; and - e) if a quotation was submitted verbally, the order may be placed only against written confirmation by the selected provider.

+g) any other conditions determined by the Accounting Officer.

+2) No orders may be placed based on verbal price quotations.

+3) No quotation, written or verbal, may be made available by an official to a prospective bidder.